-Responses to incidents of sexual intimacy are coordinated by the Student Life Office in conjunction with parents/guardians, advisors, the counseling staff, and the Health Center.
-The school may take action including but not limited to required counseling, Letters of Reprimand, meetings with advisors, and discussions with parents/guardians.
-Repeated disregard for the Sexual Intimacy Policy may be grounds for disciplinary response.
+Responses to incidents of consensual sexual intimacy—including undress—are coordinated by the Student Life Office in conjunction with parents/guardians and the Health Center.
+The school may take action including, but not limited to, required counseling, meetings with advisors and discussions with parents/guardians.
+Repeated disregard for the Sexual Intimacy Policy may be grounds for a disciplinary response.

 We address issues of human sexuality through special programs in classrooms, in dormitories, and in one-on-one conversations.
 Students with questions or concerns are encouraged to have discussions with their families, school counselors, Health Center staff, and/or advisors.

 Definition of Consent

 In any sexual activity, students are expected to adhere to expectations—and laws—regarding consent, which is defined as affirmative, unambiguous, verbal, and conscious agreement to engage in a specific sexual activity.
 “Yes means yes” is our recommended guideline.
 Consent must be offered throughout an encounter and can be revoked at any time.
 Consent to one act on one occasion does not constitute consent for that act at any time in the future.
 Consent cannot be obtained by threat, coercion, or force.